- Pros: Simple online interface, fraud-protection, integrated with other PayPal services.

-Aside from higher than average transaction fees, there is only really one major disadvantage of Paypal – the customer service, or lack thereof.
-There has been a lot of criticism given to Paypal with regards to customer service so it’s not surprising that there are plenty of negative reviews.
+Aspart from higher-than-average transaction fees, there is one other major disadvantage of Paypal – the customer service, or lack thereof.
+There has been a lot of criticism about PayPal with regards to customer service, so it’s not surprising that there are plenty of negative reviews.

-One of the most common complaints refers to the lack of protection for both customers and merchants, citing a real lack of consistency in how they approach disputes, what processes and protocols they have in place and how they respond.
-This is particularly the case if you are a merchant selling an intangible service, as providing proof of delivery is virtually impossible.
+One of the most common complaints refers to the lack of protection for both customers and merchants, citing a real lack of consistency in how they approach disputes, what processes and protocols they have in place, and how they respond.
+This is particularly the case if you’re a merchant selling intangible services, as providing proof of delivery is virtually impossible.

 Another regular criticism is of the contact process.
-After a cumbersome and longwinded account verification process and lengthy holding time, heavily accented Irish staff who are difficult to understand and lack the knowledge to answer anything more than basic questions are your main point of contact.
-Alternatively you can email Paypal, but with many reports of slow or no response to emails, again customer service seems to be severely lacking.
+After a cumbersome and long-winded account verification process and lengthy holding time, heavily accented Irish staff who are difficult to understand and lack the knowledge to answer anything more than basic questions are your main point of contact.
+Alternatively, you can email PayPal, but many report slow or no response to emails – again, customer service seems to be lacking severely.

-However, by far one of the biggest concerns by customers and merchants alike is a frustrating delay known as an ‘account hold’.
-Account holds are where money that has been paid by a customer is suspended mid-way between customer and merchant – conveniently in Paypal’s own account – in the name of security for reasons such as:
+By far, one of the biggest concerns by customers and merchants alike is a frustrating delay known as an ‘account hold’.
+Account holds are where money that has been paid by a customer is suspended midway between customer and merchant – conveniently, in Paypal’s own account – in the name of security for reasons such as:

-The main problem with account holds or disputes is that they can take time to resolve even if there is no fraudulent activity, with some cases reporting delays of several months or more before their payments have been released.
+The main problem with account holds or disputes is that they can take time to resolve, even if there is no fraudulent activity.
+Some cases report delays of several months or more before their payments have been released.
 While this may not be so much of a problem for large organisations, some small business have got into serious financial difficulties or in rare cases collapsed completely as a result of account holds or disputes.